Ditching the Back Seat Driver

 “It would be super if you would put it on your mat where both of us can see it.”

 “All right,” he said.
-“But I’ll be damned if I like this.
+“But I’m not sure I like this.
 You should be paying attention to what you’re doing, not relying on an app.
 Besides, when you come to my class, supervision is my responsibility.”

-“I know,” said Zadie, “but this will usually be for at home, for when I do yoga in my spare room.”
+“I know,” said Zadie, “but it’s a one-off.
+The pants are for home, for when I do yoga in my spare room.”

 “The vibrations on the body cue you about where to focus and the app lets you know how you went at the end of each pose.
 Get the smartest yoga experience!” is how the experience is described.
 Nadi X guides your yoga practice through the latest state-of-the-art technology based on your body’s alignment.
-Listen to the audio instructor on your phone and feel the guidance on your skin.”
+Listen to the audio instructor on your phone and feel the guidance on your skin.
+The vibrations will guide your focus.”

-It is downstream to go modern, take sense and mindfulness out of the equation and go straight to machine learning, go straight to the Big Brother of asana practice, the brother who has your best interests in mind and won’t mine any of the data it collects about your body.
+It is downstream to go modern, of course, taking mindfulness out of the equation, and go straight to machine learning, straight to the Big Brother of asana practice, the brother who has your best interests in mind and won’t mine any of the data it collects about your body.

-“There’s a sucker born every minute,” the showman PT Barnum said long ago.
-He would have been happy to see the birthrate rise in our own age and get in on more of the action.
+“There’s a sucker born every minute,” the showman PT Barnum once said.
+He would have been delighted with the new age and gotten in fast on more of the action.

 “We’re very proud that it is at its peak.”
-Billie Whitehouse said about their new cow nose ring attire device, proudly pointing the way to the unforeseeable future.
+Billie Whitehouse said about their new attire device, proudly pointing the way to the future.
+She didn’t mention cow nose rings or anything else about the past.

 “I’ve got to bounce on that,” Barron said to himself.
 “I smell a rat.”

 They were named Nadi X for a reason.
-“In Sanskrit, the nadi are the highways of communication that exist around the body when all your chakras are aligned,” Billie Whitehouse spelled out, updating the past, eliding then and now.
+“In Sanskrit, the nadi are the highways of communication that exist around the body when all your chakras are aligned,” Billie Whitehouse said, updating the long ago, eliding then and now.
 “As You Think You Vibrate” is one of the company’s mantras.

 “Sitting is the new smoking,” Billie Whitehouse said.
 “It is a genuine epidemic.
 It’s not just because we’re at desks all day but because we’re constantly on airplanes.”